nomin709/analysis_for_recipes/README.md

 Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
 Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.

-Optional: Include a visualization that describes your model’s performance, e.g. a confusion matrix, if applicable.
+Our final model uses the following features: `n_ingredients`, `minutes`, `tags`, `rating_avg`.

 To improve the model, we would look into tags and take specific tags as indicators to predict the number of steps.

+I used GridSearchCV to find the best hyperparameters for the RandomForestRegressor.
+The best hyperparameters are:
+- max_depth: 30
+- n_estimators: 150
+- min_samples_split: 3

+Train RMSE (Best Model): 3.2974
+Test RMSE (Best Model): 3.9237

+The final model performed better than the baseline model, as indicated by the increase in RMSE score for the final model comapred to our initial baseline model.

 ## Fairness Analysis

-Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.

-Optional: Embed a visualization related to your permutation test in your website.

-Does my model perform worse for individuals in Group X than it does for individuals in Group Y?”, for an interesting choice of X and Y ?

-Permutation Test
+For the fairness analysis, we will assess if our final model is fair among recipes with lower average ratings and high average ratings.
+We are trying to determine if our model perform worse for low rated recipes than it does for high rated recipes.
+To evaluate this, we performed a permutation test and examined the result of the difference in RMSE between the two groups.

+To run the permutation test, we created a new column `low_rating` that indicates whether a recipe is low rated or high rated.
+We categorized the recipes by their average rating with a threshold of 4 where recipes with average rating less than 4 is classified as low rated, and if the average rating is greater than or equal to 4, recipe is classified as high rated.

 **Null Hypothesis:** Our model is fair.
-Its precision for young people and old people are roughly the same, and any differences are due to random chance.
+Its RMSE for low rated recipes and high rated recipes are roughly the same, and any differences are due to random chance.

 **Alternative Hypothesis:** Our model is unfair.
-Its precision for young people is lower than its precision for old people.
+Its RMSE for low rated recipes is lower than its RMSE for high rated recipes.

-**Test Statistics:**
+**Test Statistics:**  Absolute difference in RMSE scores (low rated recipes - high rated recipes)

 **Significance Level:** 0.05

+<iframe
+  src='assets/fairness_emp.html'
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+After performing the permutation test with 1000 trails, we calculated a p-value of 0.379, which is greater than the significance level of 0.05.
+Therefore, we fail to reject the null hypothesis that our mode is fair, indicating that the RMSE for low rated recipes and high rated recipes are roughly the same, and any differences are due to random chance.
+This implies that our model predicts recipes from both groups with statistically similar errors which suggests our model is relatively fair and doesn't perform in favor of either low-rated recipes or high-rated recipes.